30 Minute Trial Introductory Flight (TIF)

 All flight training and assessment conducted pursuant to Part 141 of the Civil Aviation Safety Regulations 1998 (CASR)

 - A 30 minute comprehensive “Effects of Controls” one-on-one classroom brief with your Flight Instructor.

 - Familiarisation session with your helicopter and its features.

 - Instructor demonstration of helicopter startup procedures.

-- A 30 minute flight with you at the controls and your instructor in the co-pilot seat.
+- A 30 minute flight with you at the controls and your Instructor in the co-pilot seat.

 - Headsets are available for students inside the helicopter for clear and concise communication between instructor and student at all times.